Skip to main contentSkip to data table

 Pharos can still tell you how this asset is supposed to work, when it expects to launch, and what sources to watch.
 Live market, peg, liquidity, and safety surfaces activate only after the first post-launch data sync.

-Selected as one of four firms for FCA Regulatory Sandbox stablecoin cohort (Feb 25); testing began Q1 2026; full UK banking licence granted Mar 11, but GBP stablecoin would be issued from Revolut Ltd (e-money entity), not Revolut Bank UK, per BoE proposed rule on subsidiary issuance; Head of UK Policy Rory Tanner outlined proposition to House of Lords (Mar 25), flagging UK→India remittance corridor as priority use case; ticker not publicly confirmed; Bank of England's proposed ban on 'branded' stablecoins and 40% unremunerated-reserve requirement remain open commercial risks; UK full authorisation regime not active until October 2027
+Selected as one of four firms for FCA Regulatory Sandbox stablecoin cohort (Feb 25); testing began Q1 2026; full UK banking licence granted Mar 11, but GBP stablecoin would be issued from Revolut Ltd (e-money entity), not Revolut Bank UK, per BoE proposed rule on subsidiary issuance; Head of UK Policy Rory Tanner outlined proposition to House of Lords (Mar 25), flagging UK→India remittance corridor as priority use case; ticker not publicly confirmed; the Bank of England softened its stance in May 2026 — dropping the £20k individual holding cap in favour of aggregate issuer caps (revised draft rules due June 2026) and signalling banks may issue branded coins via ring-fenced subsidiaries — though the 40% unremunerated-reserve requirement remains under review; UK full authorisation regime not active until October 2027

 Revolut GBP Stablecoin logo